Difference-in-differences with stochastic policy shifts of a continuous treatment: Estimation and inference

-When machine learning is used to estimate nuisance functions, plug-in estimators like $\hat \tau^{\mathrm{UPT, plug-in}}$ and $\hat \tau^{\mathrm{CPT, plug-in}}$, may not be $\sqrt{n}$-CAN since plug-in estimators inherit the convergence rates of the nuisance component estimators and nonparametric estimators often do not converge at the parametric $\sqrt{n}$ rate.
-In addition to $\sqrt{n}$-CAN, efficiency is a desirable feature of an estimator.
-Let $\mathcal{P}$ denote a nonparametric model that contains the observed data distribution, i.e., $\mathbb{P} \in \mathcal{P}$.
-Under this model, the nonparametric efficiency bound is the nonparametric analogue of the Cramer-Rao bound in parametric models, i.e., it characterizes a benchmark for nonparametric estimators \citep{kennedy_semiparametric_2023}.
-Below, an estimator is proposed that allows for machine learning estimators of nuisance functions, is $\sqrt{n}$-CAN, and achieves the nonparametric efficiency bound in large samples.
+When machine learning is used to estimate nuisance functions, plug-in estimators like $\hat \tau^{\mathrm{plug-in}}$ may not be $\sqrt{n}$-CAN since plug-in estimators typically inherit the convergence rates of the nuisance component estimators and nonparametric estimators often do not converge at the parametric $\sqrt{n}$ rate.
+Below, an estimator is proposed that allows for machine learning estimators of nuisance functions, is $\sqrt{n}$-CAN, and achieves the nonparametric efficiency bound asymptotically \citep{kennedy_semiparametric_2023}.